Des Terblanche

 Desmond Terblanche (born 27 October 1965) is a South African professional golfer who plays currently on the Sunshine Tour.
 He has won 12 times on the Sunshine Tour, along with three wins on the Asian Tour.

+Early life and amateur career

 Terblanche was born in Vryburg, South Africa.
 He won the Junior World Championship in 1983.

-He turned professional in 1987.
-He was married in 1988 and has two teenage children.
+Professional career

+In 1987, Terblanche turned professional.
 His 12 wins on the Sunshine Tour came between 1989 and 2007.

+Personal life

+In 1988, Terblanche married and now has two teenage children.